marcopennekamp/lore/spec/04-classes-entities-components.md

 Here, the type `E` **has** a component `C1`.
 The component can be **accessed** like an attribute, `e.C1`, with the type name as the accessor name.

+When a component `C1` is declared like this, the type `E` satisfies the typing `E & +C1`.
+The `+C1` is read as **"has C1"** and is a type *describing the entity*, not the component.
+For example, when we have a variable `e: +C1`, `e` is not C1 itself but rather the entity with a component of type `C1`.

+Once assigned to an entity, a component cannot be replaced or removed: **components are immutable**. (**TODO:** Consider mutable components for cases where an immutable class needs to be a component?
+In general, it would be possible to replace components.
+The only time we need immutability is when we want to override a component in a subclass.)

+##### Instantiation

+Entities are **instantiated** like classes, with the simple addition that component declarations are also added as parameters in the order of declaration.
+For example, the entity declard above would have the following constructor:

 ```
+E(x: A, c1: C1, c2: C2, y: B)
 ```

 ##### Inheritance